 Finding the Top Financial Advisors in Sarasota, Florida

-Finding a financial advisor in Sarasota, Florida, can be a challenge.
+If you're looking for a financial advisor in Sarasota, Florida, on your own, it can be a challenge.
 To find a quality firm, you’d really have to dig into government and financial records like form ADVs.
-But we did all the hard work for you in order to find the top nine financial advisors in Sarasota.
+But we did all the hard work for you in order to find the top 10 financial advisors in Sarasota.
 We covered all the basics such as account minimums, fee basis and more.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|